marq24/ha-senec-v3/README.md

 #### My Home Assistant (2021.3+)

 Just click the following Button to start the configuration automatically:

 [![Open your Home Assistant instance and start setting up a new integration.](https://my.home-assistant.io/badges/config_flow_start.svg)](https://my.home-assistant.io/redirect/config_flow_start/?domain=senec)

 #### Manual

-Use the following steps for a manual configuration:
-Add custom integration using the web interface and follow instruction on screen.
+Use the following steps for a manual configuration by adding the custom integration using the web interface and follow instruction on screen:

 - Go to `Configuration -> Integrations` and add "SENEC.Home" integration
 - Select the Integration Type (basically LAN ot WebApi)